High school (grades 9-12) · Shreveport, LA

 What is the racial and ethnic makeup of Woodlawn Leadership Academy?

-The largest demographic group at Woodlawn Leadership Academy is African American at 95.5%.
-The school serves a diverse student body in Shreveport, LA.
+The largest demographic group at Woodlawn Leadership Academy is African American at 95.5% of enrollment, in Shreveport, LA.

 What is the Resource Investment Index for Woodlawn Leadership Academy?

-Woodlawn Leadership Academy has a Resource Investment Index of 37/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Woodlawn Leadership Academy has a Resource Investment Index of 40/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page